Hello, I’m Kim Traina-Nolan!

 I received my Masters of Arts in Art Therapy from New York University.
 I interned with a variety of populations in the New York metropolitan area and internationally in the United Kingdom and Tanzania.

-I continued my professional work with culturally diverse populations in a multitude of therapeutic settings, which have included domestic violence shelters, inner city schools, New York City Preventive Family Services and Inpatient Psychiatric hospitals.
-I have a strong clinical background and expansive knowledge in psycho therapeutic counseling.
-I have an acute understand on factors influencing human responses and behaviors which has allowed me to approach my clients with empathy and compassion.
-I am a strong believer in the importance of professional development and continue to expand on my practice knowledge through post graduate studies in trauma and resilience.
+I continued my professional work with culturally diverse populations in a multitude of therapeutic settings, which have included domestic violence shelters, inner-city schools, New York City Preventive Family Services, and Inpatient Psychiatric hospitals.
+I have a strong clinical background and expansive knowledge in psychotherapeutic counseling.
+I have an acute understanding of factors influencing human responses and behaviors which has allowed me to approach my clients with empathy and compassion.
+I am a strong believer in the importance of professional development and continue to expand on my practice knowledge through post-graduate studies in trauma and resilience.

 Most recently, I’ve been the keynote presenter, Parenting Generation Z, Part I, and Part II: How do we communicate with our adolescents in a media-driven world?
 ACAP (Academy of Clinical and Applied Psychoanalysis).

 I provide Clinical Supervision to Art Therapists working in the field as well as graduate Art Therapy students as an off-site supervisor.

 I am a member of the American Art Therapy Associate (AATA) and the New Jersey Art Therapy Association (NJATA)

 The American Art Therapy Association defines Art Therapy as:

-Art Therapy is an integrative mental health and human services profession the enriches the lives of individuals, families and communities through active art-making, creative process, applied psychological theory, and human experience within a psychotherapeutic relationship.
+An integrative mental health and human services profession that enriches the lives of individuals, families and communities through active art-making, creative process, applied psychological theory, and human experience within a psychotherapeutic relationship.